 If you want to prevent certain users from creating tickets with email, add their email domains or email addresses to a blacklist.
 Their emails are either suspended or completely rejected.
 If you want to allow exceptions to your blacklist, add them to a whitelist.
 This configuration is known as a restricted Zendesk.
 For more information, see Using the whitelist and blacklist to control access to your Zendesk.

 You can also set up a closed Zendesk where only the users that you add to your Zendesk account can submit support requests.
-For more information, see Setting up a closed Zendesk.
+For more information, see Permitting only added users to submit tickets.